MicrosoftDocs/memdocs/windows-365/enterprise/automated-provisioning-steps.md

 There are three stages that Windows 365 automatically completes for Cloud PC provisioning:

 1. **Core provisioning**: Core provisioning performs every task required to stand up a VM and get it to the point of successful user sign-in.
-2. **Post-provisioning configuration**: Configuration changes are made to optimize the Cloud PC end-user experience.
+2. **Post-provisioning configuration**: Windows 365 makes Configuration changes to optimize the Cloud PC end-user experience.
-3. **Assignment**: The user is assigned to the Cloud PC and the user can now sign in.
+3. **Assignment**: Windows 365 assigns the user to the Cloud PC and the user can now sign in.

 ## Core provisioning

-Core provisioning is optimized to only perform necessary steps to make sure a Cloud PC is provisioned successfully.
+Windows 365 optimizes core provisioning to only perform necessary steps to make sure a Cloud PC is provisioned successfully.

 1. **Allocate Azure capacity**: When provisioning first begins, Windows 365 allocates Azure capacity in the customer’s supported region of choice.
 Customers don’t need to manage capacity and allocation manually.
-2. **Create VM**: A virtual machine is created based on the Windows 365 license assigned to the user.
+2. **Create VM**: Windows 365 creates a virtual machine based on the Windows 365 license assigned to the user.
 Each Windows 365 license includes hardware capacity information.
 The VM is created with these specifications.
-3. **Attach the VM to the appropriate network**: When the VM is created, a virtual NIC is also created.
+3. **Attach the VM to the appropriate network**: When Windows 365 creates the VM, a virtual NIC is also created.
 If the provisioning policy specifies a Microsoft hosted network, the NIC is attached to an existing or new virtual network in the selected region specifically for the customer.
 If the provisioning policy specifies an Azure network connection, the NIC is injected into the customers provided vNet.
 This step lets the Cloud PC connect to the customers on-premises network.
-4. **Join to Azure AD**: After the VM is running, the device will be joined to Azure AD in one of two ways:
+4. **Join to Azure AD**: After the VM is running, the device joins Azure AD in one of two ways:

     - Through Azure AD Join: the device performs the Azure AD Join operation and has no Windows Server Active Directory dependency.
     - Through Hybrid Azure AD Join: the device performs the domain join operation on the customer’s domain and is then registered to Azure AD through synchronization or federation.
 In this step, we wait for the computer object to appear in Azure AD before proceeding.

-6. **Intune MDM enroll**: After the Azure AD object is available, the Cloud PC is enrolled in Intune.
-This step is performed as a device enrollment and no user credentials need to be provided.
+5. **Intune MDM enroll**: After the Azure AD object is available, the Cloud PC enrolls in Intune.
+This device enrollment doesn't need user credentials.
-7. **Primary user assignment**: The Cloud PC user is assigned to the Intune primary user to make sure self service and reporting scenarios work seamlessly.
+6. **Primary user assignment**: The Windows 365 service assigns the Cloud PC user to the Intune primary user to make sure self service and reporting scenarios work seamlessly.

 ## Post provisioning configuration